husky-misc/code-challenge/README.md

 We are going to build a Credit Card Transactions API.

  Our data modeling will follow something close to:
- - A Costumer may have one or more credit cards trougth an Account.
+ - A Customer may have one or more credit cards trougth an Account.
  - A Credit Card has a spent limit, the customer full_name, a number, an expiration date, CVV code and has many transactions.

 ## Tasks